John H. Burt: Early life and education

-Burt was born in Marquette, Michigan on April 11, 1918, to the Reverend Bates Gilbert Burt and Emily May Bailey.
+Burt was born in Marquette, Michigan on April 11, 1918, to the Reverend Bates Gilbert Burt (1878-1946) and Emily May Bailey (1883-1945).
 He was educated tat the high school of Pontiac, Michigan, before studying at Amherst College, from where he graduated with a Bachelor of Arts in 1940.
 He also served as the managing editor of the college newspaper, president of his fraternity and vice president of his senior class.
 He then did some a post-graduate studies in Social Work at Columbia University, after which he worked as a social worker at Christodora House in New York City.
 He then enrolled at the Virginia Theological Seminary, and graduated with a Bachelor of Divinity in 1943.
-He was awarded a Doctor of Divinity from Amherst College in 1940, Youngstown University in 1958, the Virginia Theological Seminary in 1967, and Kenyon College in 1967.
-He married Martha May Miller on February 16, 1946.
+He was awarded honorary Doctor of Divinity degrees from Amherst College in 1940, Youngstown University in 1958, the Virginia Theological Seminary in 1967, and Kenyon College in 1967.
+He married Martha May Miller (1921-2011) on February 16, 1946.